munguua/ncmpcpp-ueberzug/README.md

 ```
 The `padding_` and `reserved_playlist_cols` values are in *characters*, here is an image to make it easier to understand:

 ![ncmpcpp-ueberzug settings](img/settings_explained.png)

 `reserved_playlist_cols` is the number of columns you want to protect from the cover image such that it will not be covered by it.
-[The cover image will be truncated so as not to cover that area.](img/truncate_reserved_cols.gif)
+[The cover image will be truncated so as not to cover that area.](img/truncate_reserved_cols.gif) If you use the default "columns" layout in ncmpcpp, read on to the next section.

 Now, simply run:
 ```bash